voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part2.md

 title: Too Sexy For This Run
 ---

 Our adventure began about three floors up from the ghoul waterfall.
-Aneki, Ronan, and Dodger, not being the smashingly fit specimens that our runners clearly are, were quite winded and found themselves in need of a breather.
+Aneki, Ronin, and Dodger, not being the smashingly fit specimens that our runners clearly are, were quite winded and found themselves in need of a breather.
 Clem opened the elevator doors on the nearest floor, and our whole merry band exited the shaft for a bit of a lie-down.
 Rhineholt,